 Unless you get an official email from TikTok, never click on any links in emails offering you sponsorship or some other deal related to your account.
 No legitimate company should be emailing you links to click on related to your TikTok.
 They’ll just take you to phishing sites or sites loaded with malware.

 If anyone messages you on TikTok, be on the lookout for strange phrases and requests.
 If the conversation doesn’t seem natural, or if the account has an unusual username, it’s probably a bot.
 Never give any personal information out to anyone over TikTok.

 We work hard to track down fraudulent companies and scammers to take action against them and shut them down.
+One of our specialists is binary options scam recovery.
 We will do everything in our power to get your money back from TikTok scammers or any other type of online fraudsters.

 The fund recovery process can be a lengthy one and requires perseverance.
 Therefore it is vital that our clients are ready for it and trust us every step of the way.
 So if for any reason you are doubtful, you can ask for a full refund within the first 14 business days of the process.**Read Terms & Conditions

 Disclaimer: Payback Ltd offers each new client a free consultation.
 Funds Recovery or other services that will be subsequently commissioned will incur fees and/or commissions, based on the service and the complexity of each individual case.
 Payback Ltd doesn’t offer any investments, financial services, or advice.

 At Payback we do not initiate calls without request.
 We only call clients that reached out to us.

 The Company cannot accept prohibited payment methods.